ipdk-io/stratum-dev/stratum/docs/target_options.md

   in common code.
 The DPDK_TARGET conditionals go against this convention.

-- Compile-time conditionals complicate the Bazel build and lead to recompilation when we change change targets.
+- Compile-time conditionals complicate the Bazel build and lead to recompilation when we change targets.
   This is undesirable, especially in common source files.

 - Change 3 is sensitive to which target is being built *and* whether the code is being compiled for unit test purposes.
 We do not want to introduce more